sqlfluff/sqlfluff/docs/source/internals.rst

 Stage 1, the templater
 ^^^^^^^^^^^^^^^^^^^^^^

-This stage only applies to templated SQL, most commonly Jinja and dbt.
+This stage only applies to templated SQL.
 Vanilla SQL is sent straight to stage 2, the lexer.

 In order to lint templated SQL, SQLFluff must first convert the 'raw' or pre-templated code into valid SQL, which can then be parsed.
 The templater